quaos/deno-html-react-transformer/README.md

 ## Warning

-Do not forget to enforce XSS protection with libraries like ()[DOMPurify], even thought this module has some basic protections such as disabling scripts by default!
+Do not forget to enforce XSS protection with libraries like [DOMPurify](https://github.com/cure53/DOMPurify), even thought this module has some basic protections such as excluding `<script>` tags by default!

 ## Usage